julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, September 18, 2024.
+Thursday, September 19, 2024.
 Quote of the day:

-> "For awhile after you quit Keats all other poetry seems to be only whistling or humming." - F. Scott Fitzgerald
+> "Tell me, why is the media here so negative?
+Why are we in India so embarrassed to recognise our own strengths, our achievements?
+We are such a great nation.
+We have so many amazing success stories but we refuse to acknowledge them.
+Why?" - Abdul Kalam